emmanuelgratuze/gueiv-directory-frontend/README.md

 You only need to checkout the `with-fake-contents` branch.
 This branch version is configurated to work with https://github.com/emmanuelgratuze/gueiv-directory-contents-sample which is a light version of the production data (without brands data).

 #### Custom contents Github repository
-- First you need to define the `NETLIFY_CMS_BACKEND_REPO` environment variable, in order to tell Netlify CMS where it should read and write the contents.
+- First you need to define the `NETLIFY_CMS_BACKEND_REPO` environment variable, in order to tell Netlify CMS from where it should read and write the contents.
 In `/.env`, replace with your **Github** repository path:
 ```
 NETLIFY_CMS_BACKEND_REPO="emmanuelgratuze/gueiv-directory-contents-sample"
 ```

-- Then, tell git where it should pull the contents into the project.
+- Then, tell git from where it should pull the contents into the project.
 In `/.gitmodules, replace with your **Github** repository url as follow:
 ```
 [submodule "contents"]